-Adjustable Rate Mortgage Basics
+Adjustable Rate Mortgages Basics

 Adjustable Rate Mortgages or (ARM’s) are loans whose interest rate can vary during the loan’s term.
 These loans have a fixed interest rate for an initial period of time (usually 3, 5, 7, or 10 years) and then typically adjust on a yearly basis.
-The initial rate on an ARM is usually going to be lower than than what is offered with a 30 Year fixed mortgage and can be advantageous if you plan on being in your home with a timeline of one to ten years.
+The initial rate on an ARM is usually going to be lower than what is offered with a 30 Year fixed mortgage and can be advantageous if you plan on being in your home with a timeline of one to ten years.

-Advantages Of An Adjustable Rate Mortgage
+Advantages Of The Adjustable Rate Mortgages

 This lower interest rate can save you hundreds if not thousands of dollars in payments per month and over time usually performs better than a typical 30 year fixed rate mortgage.
-With an adjustable rate mortgage you do not have to pay for the ability to fix the rate for a full 30 years as you do with a 30 year fixed mortgage.
+With an adjustable rate mortgage, you do not have to pay for the ability to fix the rate for a full 30 years as you do with a 30 year fixed mortgage.
 You only pay for a fixed rate for as many years as you need it, no more.

-Adjustable rate mortgages also give you the ability to make interest only payments.
+Adjustable rate mortgages also give you the ability to make interest-only payments.
 Interest only payments can significantly lower your monthly payment.